biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/smart-contracts/injective-name-service.md

-# Injective Name Service
+# Biyaliquid Name Service

-Within this section, we will look at how to query the Injective name service contracts.
+Within this section, we will look at how to query the Biyaliquid name service contracts.

 ## Abstraction Service (deprecated)

-~~You can use our `InjNameService` abstraction to query the smart contracts with a single method call.
+~~You can use our `BiyaNameService` abstraction to query the smart contracts with a single method call.
 Below this example, you can also find the raw implementation on how to query the smart contracts in case you need more flexibility.~~

-<pre class="language-typescript"><code class="lang-typescript">import { getNetworkEndpoints, Network } from '@injectivelabs/network'
+<pre class="language-typescript"><code class="lang-typescript">import { getNetworkEndpoints, Network } from '@biya-coin/network'
-import { InjNameService } from '@injectivelabs/sdk-ui-ts'
+import { BiyaNameService } from '@biya-coin/sdk-ui-ts'

-const injNameService = new InjNameService(Network.Testnet)
+const biyaNameService = new BiyaNameService(Network.Testnet)
-<strong>const name = 'ninja.inj'
+<strong>const name = 'nbiyaa.biya'
 </strong>
-// Fetch the address for the particular name const addressForName = await injNameService.fetchInjAddress(name)
+// Fetch the address for the particular name const addressForName = await biyaNameService.fetchBiyaAddress(name)

-// Fetch the name for the particular address const nameFromAddress = await injNameService.fetchInjName(addressForName)
+// Fetch the name for the particular address const nameFromAddress = await biyaNameService.fetchBiyaName(addressForName)
 </code></pre>

 ## Raw Smart Contract Querying

-Example code snippets to resolve .inj domain name.
+Example code snippets to resolve .biya domain name.

 ## Domain Resolution